Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Alternative Distributions Based on -Divergence

 \end{proposition}

-For the set of alternative distributions defined in \eqref{e:H1set} with the $f$-divergence $d=d_f$, the generalized error exponent can be applied subject to conditions on $f$: \begin{proposition} Suppose $f$ satisfies the following conditions: \begin{enumerate} \item For some $0<x<1$,
+When $f$-divergence $d=d_f$ is used in the definition of alternative distribution, the generalized error exponent can be applied subject to conditions on $f$: \begin{proposition} Suppose $f$ satisfies the following conditions: \begin{enumerate} \item For some $0<x<1$,

 \item There is a constant $\alpha>0$ such that for all $x$,

 \end{enumerate} Then $n^2/m$ is the appropriate normalization for the large deviations analysis for small $\epsy>0$: There exists a test $\bphi$ such that There is a constant $\bar{J}$ satisfying $0<\bar{J}<\infty$ such that for any test $\bphi$, we have